vishvAsa/notes/history/homo/sapiens/Aryan/satem/indo-iranian/indo-aryan/v1/persons/sage-bloodlines/agastyaH/articles/Abhinavagupta-An-Historical-and-Philosophical-Study-K-C-Pandey/1_HISTORICAL/3_HISTORICAL_BACKGROUND_OF_HIS_THOUGHT.md

 (I) SOMĀNANDA.

-We have already pointed out that two teachers of Abhinava, namely, Lakṣmaņagupta and Bhattendurāja, belong to two different preceptorial lines.
+We have already pointed out that two teachers of Abhinava, namely, Lakṣmaṇagupta and Bhattendurāja, belong to two different preceptorial lines.
 The distance of both, Somānanda and Kallața, from Abhinava is only two intervening generations as the following table shows :

 1. Somānanda?
 1. Kallața 2.
 Utpaladeva

 2. Mukula 3.
-Lakṣmaņagupta3 .
+Lakṣmaṇagupta3 .
 Bhattendurāja

 4. Abhinavagupta 4.
 Abhinavagupta We can, therefore, safely say that Somānanda was Kallata's contemporary, perhaps older, and belonged to the close of the first and the beginning of the second half of the 9th century A. D.